-- A GCSE grade C or above in English and mathematics.
+- A standard equivalent to a grade C in the GCSE examinations in English and mathematics.

-- A GCSE grade C or above in a science if you are applying to teach primary or key stage 2/3 (ages 7–14).
+- A standard equivalent to a grade C in the GCSE examination in a science subject if you intend to train to teach pupils aged 3–11.
+A GCSE grade C or above in a science if you are applying to teach at primary level or key stage 2/3 (ages 7–14).

 If you studied outside of the UK, you should visit the National Academic Recognition Centre (NARIC) website to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels and an undergraduate degree.